-Cost of Living in Abu Dhabi 2017: It’s that time of year again where I’ve been traipsing around town to compare how prices of ordinary goods have changed since last year.
-Although a good number of items have actually stayed the same in price again, the biggest difference this year is that taxis have gone up.
+Cost of Living in Abu Dhabi 2018: It’s that time of year again where I’ve been traipsing around town to compare how prices of everyday goods have changed since last year.
+The biggest difference this year is in the implementation of 5% VAT at the start of 2018 – not to mention the other taxes that 2018 has seen introduced so far, so it doesn’t take a rocket scientist to work out that since last year, most things have gone up…

 To make it easy to see what’s gone up, down or stayed the same, I’ve used the following self-explanatory key:

 Price up: ↑

 Price down: ↓

 Price stayed the same: →

 Since the price deregulation which came into effect in August 2015, petrol prices have been all over the place with some months up and some down, though mostly prices are down overall since the deregulation began.